Gum Disease Owings Mills, MD

 • Genetics

-• Hormonal changes, particularly in pregnancy
+• Hormonal changes, particularly pregnancy

 • Stress